CS-DS-125/125book/py4e_rst/09-dictionaries.rst

 **Exercise 2: Write a program that categorizes each mail message by which day of the week the commit was done.
-To do this look for lines that start with “From”, then look for the third word and keep a running count of each of the days of the week.
+To do this look for lines that start with "From", then look for the third word and keep a running count of each of the days of the week.
 At the end of the program print out the contents of your dictionary (order does not matter).**